kanishka-linux/reminiscence/README.md

 * In docker based method dockersettings.py file is used.
 Settings of this file will be copied during docker installation method.

-* defaultsettings.py contains default settings.
+* defaultsettings.py is the backup file.
 If user has somehow corrupted settings files while manually editing, then original settings can be restored using this file.

 ## Gunicorn plus Nginx setup